Who is Uniting?

 Can I still earmark my donations to programs and services in my local community?

 Yes.
 Uniting is committed to providing the same service to their clients.
 Your donations will be as important as ever to fund local programs in your community.
 The programs and services you care about – the services that make a difference.

-What will happen to donations I give after July?
+What will happen to donations I give now?

 Please be assured that your donations will continue to be gratefully received and will continue to support the programs and services in your local community.
 We still need your generous support to continue to make a difference in people’s lives.
 Together, with you, we will have a greater impact.
 With your help, we will continue to provide hope for those who have nowhere else to go.

 Who is going to hold my personal information?